davesnuthouse/RedGuild/README.md

 Outstanding bugs:
-* Force sync to Lunatic did not show her accept in summary (cosmetic)
+* Force sync isnt showing editor response
-* Add button needs clicked twice (once for defocus and once to activate)
 * DKP table version display / update not all there (editors only)
 * Check that if force sync is declined or fails, sync information reflects this (maybe add "last sync status"?)